NateEag/how-i-code/drafts/experimenting.rst

 yet.

-So, at some point, I should analyze and explain experimental design as a fundamental skillset for a developer.
+So, at some point, I should analyze and explain experimental design as a fundamental skill for a developer.